01 of 04

 Norwegian Coastal Voyage Itineries on the MS Roald Amundsen

-Hurtigruten plans to announce the rest of the 2018 and 2019 inaugural season in the fall of 2017.
-The ship sails Arctic itineraries and possibly will cover all or parts of the Norwegian coastal voyage route between Bergen and Kirkenes.
+When the ship is not in Antarctica, she sails Arctic itineraries and possibly will cover all or parts of the Norwegian coastal voyage route between Bergen and Kirkenes.
 This coastal route includes many fascinating stopovers, and it's a real treat to cross the Arctic Circle.
 Photographers will especially enjoy the opportunity to take spectacular photos, since this route is often called, the "world's most beautiful".